clarkfitzg/sta141c-winter19/lecture/02-05-slurm.md

 Draw picture of architecture.
 Mention the 10 or so clusters on campus.
 This lesson applies to all of them, notably peloton which the statistics department now has more nodes on.
+It also applies to other supercomputers, and other types of clusters more generally.

 The goal today is to convey the concepts, because this will make it much easier if you're reading the documentation later.
 I'm going to show you one conventional way to do things.